carbon-language/carbon-lang/docs/design/expressions/indexing.md

 -   If subscripting a value expression produces a value expression, as with an array, the type should implement `IndexWith`.
--   If subscripting an value expression produces a durable reference expression, as with C++'s `std::span`, the type should implement `IndirectIndexWith`.
+-   If subscripting a value expression produces a durable reference expression, as with C++'s `std::span`, the type should implement `IndirectIndexWith`.

 `IndirectIndexWith` is a subtype of `IndexWith`, and subscript expressions are